 Jan's special delivery

-Below: Spurs TV joins Jan on his visit to the North Enfield Food Bank
+Below: Jan with volunteers at North Enfield Food Bank

 The donation will be distributed to those most needy within our local community in time for Christmas, and Jan said: “It was a humbling experience.

 “The volunteers do such a good job and it warms the heart to see the amount of food that is being collected and the generosity of people at this time of year.